tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 ```

 TensorFlow Lite keeps extending to support more domains in ML and users require
-more builtin operators to increase ML model coverage on device, for example,
+more builtin operators to increase ML model coverage on device, for example Hash
-Hash table support and so on.
+table support and so on.

 ### Compatibility issues